kimhamyong/eams-gateway/readme.md

 chmod +x mqtt-broker.sh
 ./mqtt-broker.sh
 ```
-This will install python3-paho-mqtt, detect the ZigBee USB module at /dev/ttyUSB*, and ensure the user belongs to the dialout group for serial access.
+This will install `Mosquitto`, set up authentication and listener port, and enable automatic startup on boot.